nneves/R2C2_WebInterface/README.md

 export NODE_PATH="/usr/local/lib/node"
 ```

-B) on a Linux Embedded board such as Raspberry PI
+B) on a Linux Embedded board such as Raspberry PI (manual compilation)

+NOTE: For an easy installation follow the previous instructions (installing from repository)

 // Install packages:
 ```bash